traefik/mesh/README.md

 ## Installation

-To install i3o, the installation method is quite simple:
+To install maesh, the installation method is quite simple:

 ### Pre-release installation